-How lucky we are to be based in such a lively place as Croydon.
+We provide IT support services in Croydon, and know it as a wonderful and lively place.
 Many people ask us what there is to do here so we thought we’d put together a short article outlining some of our favourite haunts.
 That being said, there really is so much to do in Croydon that we’re bound to leave some things out that you may think should be in.
 If we do, we apologise, but we’ll do our best to give you an overview of what’s available if you ever find yourself in this part of South London.

 Eating out in Croydon

 First things first, Croydon has some of the best eateries outside of Central London.
 The range of food here is amazing, and you can pretty much pick up any world cuisine you can think of while you are here.
 Among our favourites, however, is McDermott’s.
 Yes, it may be just a fish and chip shop (and an expensive one at that) but don’t knock it until you’ve tried it – it is outstanding.

 Another gem is Bagatti’s.
 Italian food at its absolute finest is served here by some of the friendliest people you’re ever likely to meet.
 The incredible atmosphere makes this the perfect night out whether you are with family or friends.
 A must-visit, in our opinion.